ADHD in Adults: Diagnosis, Stimulant Selection, and Cardiovascular Monitoring

 Special Populations and Comorbidity Management

-In patients with comorbid anxiety, atomoxetine or stimulant plus SSRI combination is effective, with the latter showing no significant pharmacokinetic interactions.
+In patients with comorbid anxiety, atomoxetine or stimulant plus SSRI combination is effective (see also bipolar disorder screening before SSRI initiation), with the latter showing no significant pharmacokinetic interactions.
 For active substance use disorder, extended-release formulations with lower abuse liability (lisdexamfetamine, methylphenidate OROS) are preferred, though current evidence from the SOSTRA trial does not support withholding stimulants during stable recovery.
+Patients with concurrent concussion history may present with overlapping cognitive symptoms.
 In hypertensive patients, stimulant initiation is reasonable if blood pressure is controlled below 140/90 mmHg, with closer monitoring (every 2-4 weeks initially) and antihypertensive adjustment as needed.